 SECTION 44.
-A ball hit by the batter with one or both feet on the ground and entirely outside the batter's box, or a ball hit with an illegal bat (see 1-12 and 7-10).
+A ball hit, fair or foul, by the batter when either one or both of the batter's feet are upon the ground entirely outside the lines of the batter's box or when touching home plate, or a ball hit with an illegal bat (see 1-12-a, b and 7-10).